 We considered other options (and I’ll write about them separately), but it comes down to safety and academics.
 While we (thankfully) don’t live in a gang-infested neighborhood, we do not live in a gang-free area (is there such a place in LA these days?).
 And the more distance we can put between our children and gang members the better (without actually moving to a new house – more on that in a forthcoming post also).

 Equally important as safety, our local public schools at best have a mediocre academic reputation, while the top private schools send their graduates to the nation’s top colleges.
-Because Marc and I both received first-class private school educations and attended highly ranked universities, giving our children the same opportunities is a top priority.
+Because my husband and I both received first-class private school educations and attended highly ranked universities, giving our children the same opportunities is a top priority.
 And I freely admit that comfort level plays a role in our decision – because it is what we know, we think we’ll be more comfortable in a private school environment.
 And our comfort level will be a huge factor in our children’s comfort level . . . even if the other children’s parents make ten times more than we do.

 And speaking of money – yes, we can afford this while still saving enough for retirement, but barely.
 Obviously, we would have a more comfortable retirement if we directed the tuition money into retirement accounts instead, but according to my calculations, we’ll manage to save enough.
 In addition to a more cushy retirement, we’ll also be giving up things like a bigger house, vacations, and college savings.
-Marc and I agreed that paying for college was less of a priority than paying for private school, since there are alternatives for college tuition, like state universities, merit and athletic scholarships, etc. We also agreed that what the boys learn academically and socially during their childhood is much more important than which college they end up attending.
+My husband and I agreed that paying for college was less of a priority than paying for private school, since there are alternatives for college tuition, like state universities, merit and athletic scholarships, etc. We also agreed that what the boys learn academically and socially during their childhood is much more important than which college they end up attending.